Burnley Empire

 BET took ownership of the building on 5 December 2018 and has worked tirelessly to raise awareness of the Empire locally and to fundraise for its restoration.
 In addition to the success in grants funding for early-stage viability work, its achievements to date include:

-Burnley Empire Trust also received funding for a condition report and 3D laser scan survey through our Resilient Theatres: Resilient Communities programme and has been a part of the funding programmes cohort training group focussing on good governance.
+Burnley Empire Trust also received funding for a condition report and 3D laser scan survey through our Resilient Theatres: Resilient Communities Grant Programme and has been a part of the funding programmes cohort training group focusing on good governance.

 The group has also carried out several successful crowdfunders and is in discussion with the council and its local MP regarding a potential bid for Towns Fund monies and ongoing discussions with the National Lottery Heritage Fund, Historic England and other public funders.